 If you work as a full-time employee, ask your manager if working remotely is an option.
 If not, then think about freelancing outside work hours in order to build a portfolio to show prospective clients once you’re on your way.

-You can build an online portfolio with GoDaddy’s Website Builder in less than an hour.
+You can start building an online portfolio with GoDaddy’s free Website Builder.
 An impressive portfolio is especially important for nomads, as new clients can’t meet you face-to-face.

 3. Lighten up

 Make a note of all the things tying you down and start purging.
 Housing leases and vehicles are the obvious ones.
 Don’t forget your gym membership if you have one.
 Putting it on hold will be cheaper than cancelling your membership.

 Subscriptions can eat into your income, so end any subscriptions that you won’t need on your nomad travels.
 Use the money you save to help pay off debts like credit cards and loans.

 You may start your nomad life in a place where the cost of living is low, but you’ll still need money for housing, visas and airfares.

 You might decide to jump right in and go for months.
 If so, decide if you want to sell your belongings or put them in storage.
 Selling will give you cash for your travels, while storage may cost precious money per month.